webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 ## Creating a Restricted Push Subscription

-The user agent includes the public key of the application server when requesting that a push subscription.
-This restricts use of the resulting push subscription to application servers that are able to provide proof of possession for the corresponding private key.
+The user agent includes the public key of the application server when requesting the creation of a push subscription.
+This restricts use of the resulting subscription to application servers that are able to provide proof of possession for the corresponding private key.

 This public key is then added to the request to create a push subscription as described in {{key}}.
 The Crypto-Key header field includes exactly one public